tdauth/wowr/README.md

 Load the map in the World Editor and go to "Scenario" -> "Map Options ..." -> "Supported modes:" -> Choose "SD and HD" -> press OK -> save the map.

 ![SD and HD](images/HD.jpg "SD and HD")

-## Frozen Throne Support

-This map has been developed for Warcraft III: Reforged.
-However, it can be adapted for the old Frozen Throne version.
-Use the tool [Map Adapter](https://www.hiveworkshop.com/threads/map-adapter.326456/) or adapt the map manually.
-JASS natives which only exist in Reforged must be replaced with custom functions.
-You have to adapt the [common.j](./wowr.w3x/scripts/common.j) file and remove natives which do not exist in Frozen Throne.
-You have to add all of these natives to the map script war3map.j as user-defined JASS functions.
-Modify any map file manually with an MPQ editor like [Ladik's MPQ Editor](https://www.hiveworkshop.com/threads/ladiks-mpq-editor-version-2-0-1-278.91512/).

-## On the Limitations of Warcraft III

-This project exists for several years now.
-These years helped me to get some experience with the limitations of the Warcraft III engine as well as the changes and bugs introduced by Reforged.
-Hence, one should be really careful to add new features and new content.
-For example, a high number of ability levels will slow down the loading time massively.
-A high number of preplaced units and other objects will heavily decrease the FPS.
-Custom AI scripts can lead to crashes depending on the space the AI is given at start and map size in total.
-A smaller map area leads to less preplaced objects and much better FPS as well as less crashes with AI.
-Therefore it seems to be a good idea to keep everything a bit smaller than it theoretically could be.
-The map should have a playable size less then 255x255 to avoid crashes by AI scripts sending attack waves.
-Low ability and research levels improve the loading time and decrease the number number of translatable strings.
-Besides, the number of preskilled ability levels for boss heroes stays low and there is less need for researches like Evolution/progression of world creeps.
-Computer players need enough space for build their base or otherwise the game will crash.
-Keep the number of custom scripts low and make sure that periodic scripts won't affect the performance.
-Custom models with high polygon count will affect the FPS as well.
-Make sure that custom assets have a low file size and a certain quality standard before using them.
-A huge map area will also make the minimap much smaller and pretty much almost useless.
-Cliff types are restricted to only two being rendered which limits areas such as Outland using its own cliff type.
-Use the 64 different tile types wisely.
-The [Warcraft III Wishlist](https://github.com/tdauth/warcraft-iii-wishlist) lists all the required features and bug fixes for the game.

 ## Computer AI